 Rosina McAlpine, PhD is the CEO of Win Win Parenting, author of the Inspired Children Life Skills series and contributing editor of Inspired Children: how the leading minds of today raise their kids.
 Based in Wollongong, New South Wales, her practical research-based programs support working families in managing day-to-day challenges of family life and teaching their children key life skills.

 Rowena Thomas has provided sexuality programs in greater Sydney primary schools for over 20 years.
 With many adults unaware of the ways in which advanced technology is introducing children to the topic of sex at increasingly younger ages, Rowena provides educational programs to both adults and children today.

 Susan Dockerill is the founder of "Life Works," a Project of Life Works United Charitable Programs.
-Life Works mission is to improve the quality of life by providing free and affordable Life Skills education.
+Life Works mission is improving the quality of life by providing free and affordable Life Skills education.
 She is also the program director of Life Works Parenting Tools in Stuart, Florida, an organisation made up of a team of professional educators and life coaches devoted to enriching children’s lives through parent and teacher education.

 Tony Ryan, B.Ed, is the Brisbane based author of ‘The Next Generation: Preparing Today’s Kids For An Extraordinary Future’.
 An expert in the arena of the sustainable future of learning systems, he has directly worked with over 1000 schools, colleges and universities in 10 countries around the world.
 Tony is also the co-founder of School2School, an organization that encourages 1st world schools to support schools in less developed countries.